yaniv-aknin/mediagram/README.md

 - `/clear` - Clear chat history and start a new conversation
 - `/model [name]` - Change model or show current model
   - Available models: `haiku` (Claude Haiku 4.5), `sonnet` (Claude Sonnet 4.5)
+- `/tools` - List all available tools with their signatures and descriptions
 - `/quit` or `/exit` - Exit (CLI only)

 ## Features